 IN GOD WE TRU$T (1980 Universal) Starring Marty Feldman, Peter Boyle, Louise Lasser, Andy Kaufman, Richard Pryor, Wilfrid Hyde-White.
 Directed by Marty Feldman.

 Feldman is a sheltered monk who is sent into the outside world for the first time in his life at the request of abbot Hyde-White.
 The monastery is $5,000 in debt on the mortgage(!) and Feldman is to travel to Los Angeles on foot to make a personal appeal to rich televangelist Kaufman (as Armageddon T. Thunderbird--A.T.T. for short).
 The naive monk ends up broke in L.A.'s red light district after losing his travel money to "mobile church" propieter Boyle, but soon finds a place to stay after helping grateful prostitute Lasser avoid a police raid.
 After much difficulty getting in the door to see the heartless, power-obsessed Kaufman, he suddenly finds gainful employment with the minister after Pryor's "God" shows Kaufman the profitability of a frontman with sincerity and wide-eyed innocence.

 As was the case with LAST REMAKE OF BEAU GESTE, Feldman assembles a terrific oddball cast here, but he completely wastes Pryor, who as God is given even less to do here than in THE WIZ.
 Kaufman playing a megalomaniacal televangelist sounds like it can't miss, but while he's funny onstage, he can't sell us on the overdone finale, in which all subtlety goes out the window long before yet another chase scene.
 Kaufman includes "K.K.K." while reveling in the power of three letter acronyms and leads his flock in a chant uncomfortably close to a Nazi salute---seeing African-American churchgoers fervently following along is a leap to say the least.
-Boyle gives his best to an underwritten role, that of a traveling, cut-rate version of Kaufman who steals Feldman's money at the outset but ends up hiring him, then moving in with Lasser and Feldman(!).
+Boyle gives his best to an underwritten role: a traveling, cut-rate version of Kaufman who steals Feldman's money at the outset but ends up hiring him and moving in with Lasser and Feldman(!).